Last updated on August 24th, 2022 at 11:25 am

 Setting up a tent and realising that you cant hit the tent pegs into the ground – is a bad idea.

-Sleeping mats line the floor of your tent, keeping water out, and comfort in!
+Sleeping mats and pads line the floor of your tent, keeping water out, and comfort in!

 Camping pillows are a good extra to take with you on your trip for added comfort.
 Some sleeping bags have built-in pillows which are great for packing away.

 If you’ll be cooking hot food on your trip, you’ll require a camping stove – either electric or gas depending on your camping location and circumstances.

 Knives, forks and spoons – all the basics, which can even be purchased in a handy multi-tool.
 Your cutlery kit will also want to include a tin and bottle opener.

 To keep all of your cold foods fresh.
 No need for one of these if you’re camping in the snow!

 Essential for starting your campfire – you might also require firelighters.